-Meanwhile Princess Quihuitl with great sadness, was lost in the bay as a cloud, and upon discovering the death of her lover, became a huge storm that destroyed the cane and she died with her beloved Ácatl and this act, were united forever in Acapulco, that’s how they called this place; Aca-pōl-co “where the canes were destroyed”.
+Meanwhile, Princess Quihuitl with great sadness, was lost in the bay as a cloud, and upon discovering the death of her lover, became a huge storm that destroyed the cane and she died with her beloved Ácatl, and this act, was united forever in Acapulco, that’s how they called this place; Aca-pōl-co “where the canes were destroyed”.

 The “de Juárez” was added to “Acapulco” in 1885 to honor Benito Juárez, former President of Mexico (1806–1872).

 By the 8th century around the Acapulco Bay area, there was a small culture that would first be dominated by the Olmecs, then by a number of others during the pre-Hispanic period and before it ended in the 1520s.

 At Acapulco Bay itself, there were two Olmec sites, one by Playa Larga and the other on a hill known as El Guitarrón.
 Olmec influence caused the small spread-out villages here to coalesce into larger entities and build ceremonial centers.